friedger/clarity-marketplace/README.md

 The owner of a tradable asset can choose to accept a bid from all current bids:

 - `accept`: allows to accept a bid for the tradable asset.
 The asset will be transferred to the marketplace until the bidder has paid the price.
-- `cancle`: allows to cancle an accepted bid that was not yet paid, e.g. because the bidder disappeared
+- `cancel`: allows to cancel an accepted bid that was not yet paid, e.g. because the bidder disappeared

 ### Used features of Clarity